-The purpose of this article is to protect the public health, safety and general welfare by controlling and guiding the use of land areas which have been found to be saturated or subjected to high water tables for extended periods of time - including established and seasonal wetlands.
+The purpose of this article is to protect the public health, safety and general welfare by controlling and guiding the use of land areas which have been found to be saturated or subjected to high water tables for extended periods of time-including established and seasonal wetlands.

-B. It is intended that this article shall:
+It is intended that this article shall:

-1. Prevent the development of structures and land uses on naturally occurring wetlands which will contribute to pollution of surface and ground water by sewage or toxic substances or sedimentation;

-- Prevent the destruction of, or significant changes to natural wetlands which provide flood protection, provide filtration of water flowing into ponds and steams, augment stream flow during dry periods, and are closely connected to the ground or surface water supply; - 3.
+- 1. Prevent the development of structures and land uses on naturally occurring wetlands which will contribute to pollution of surface and ground water by sewage or toxic substances or sedimentation; - 2.
+Prevent the destruction of, or significant changes to natural wetlands which provide flood protection, provide filtration of water flowing into ponds and steams, augment stream flow during dry periods, and are closely connected to the ground or surface water supply; - 3.
 Protect unique and unusual natural areas; - 4.
 Protect wildlife habitats, maintain ecological balances and enhance ecological values such as those cited in RSA 483-A:1-b; - 5.
-Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - Prevent unnecessary or excessive expense to the Town for the purpose of providing and or maintaining essential services and utilities which might be required as a result of misuse or abuse of wetlands; - 7.
+Protect potential water supplies and existing aquifers (water bearing stratum) and aquifer recharge areas; - 6.
+Prevent unnecessary or excessive expense to the Town for the purpose of providing and or maintaining essential services and utilities which might be required as a result of misuse or abuse of wetlands; - 7.
 Encourage those low-intensity uses that can be harmoniously, appropriately and safely located in wetlands; - 8.
-Preserve and enhance the aesthetic values associated with wetlands in the Town of Bradford; - 9.
-Prevent damage to structures and properties caused by inappropriate development in wetlands.
+Preserve and enhance the aesthetic values associated with wetlands in the

+Town of Bradford;

+9. Prevent damage to structures and properties caused by inappropriate development in wetlands.

-C. Definitions
+B. Definitions

-- Certified Wetland Scientist: A person who is currently certified or licensed by the State of New Hampshire under RSA 310-A to classify and to conduct high intensity mapping of soils. - Poorly Drained and Very Poorly Drained Soil: As defined by the National Cooperative Soil Survey, or further defined by the most recent document prepared by the Society of Soil Scientists of Northern New England detailing the standards for delineating wetlands.
+- 1. Wetland Scientist: A person who is currently certified by the State of New Hampshire to delineate wetlands. - 2.
+Poorly Drained and Very Poorly Drained Soil: As defined by the National Cooperative Soil Survey, or further defined by the most recent document prepared by the Society of Soil Scientists of Northern New England detailing the standards for delineating wetlands.
 These are on file with the Merrimack County Conservation District. - 3.
 Wetlands: Areas that are inundated or saturated by surface or ground water at a frequency and duration sufficient to support under normal conditions a prevalence of vegetation typically adapted for life in saturated soil conditions.
 They include, but are not limited to, swamps, bogs, marshes, ponds, lakes, as well as soils that are defined as poorly drained or very poorly drained.
-(Wetlands shall be defined in accordance with the most current definition of the U.S. Army Corps of Engineers.)
+Wetlands shall be defined in accordance with the most current definition of the U.S. Army Corps of Engineers. - 4.
+Wetland Buffer: A naturally vegetated upland area adjacent to a wetland or surface water.